ghgemmer/Halloween/README.md

 The clothes on the skeleton body came from an old Halloween costume.

-## IMUs and Sychronized User Movements
+## IMUs and Synchronized User Movements

 To easily allow a user to naturally manipulate the prop for live interactive sessions as well as catpure for playback, Adafruit BNO055 Inertial Measurment Units (IMUs) are attached to the user and the servos can